Yagasaki7K/yagasaki7k/README.md

 - 🌍  I'm born and based in Campinas, Brazil
 - 🖥️  You can see my portfolio at [official website](http://yagasaki.vercel.app/curriculum)
 - ✉️  You can contact me at [anderson18.marlon@gmail.com](mailto:anderson18.marlon@gmail.com)
-- 🚀  I'm currently working on Stone/Linx, Eccaplan and [Kalify Projects (Open Source)](http://kalify.vercel.app/projetos)
+- 🚀  I'm currently working on S/E/K
 - 🤓  I'm know about ReactJS, NextJS, Typescript, Styled Components, SASS, Firebase and Docker.
 - 🧠  I'm learning about GraphQL, MongoDB, React Native and Electron
 - 🤝  I'm open to collaborating on interesting projects